-- The GLTMS has been collaborating with research institutions to conduct fungal surveys, diagnosis and preventive studies on aspects such as BRR disease resistant species and cure.
+- The GLTMS has been collaborating with research institutions to conduct fungal surveys, diagnosis and preventive studies on aspects such as BRRD disease resistant species and cure.

 - Research projects and exchange of views with overseas experts can enhance our understanding of the disease, which could help build a more holistic, active and successful management approach in the future.

-- To positively build capacity and raise overall professional knowledge and standards in the industry will be the key towards better management of BRR disease.
+- To positively build capacity and raise overall professional knowledge and standards in the industry will be the key towards better management of BRRD disease.

 Fact Sheet on Brown Root Rot Disease